AI DE: Artificial Intelligence Forum in March

 "We're not exactly sure where it could go," says Plum.
 "There's always room for concern when it comes to these technologies that almost take on a life of their own."

-The main conversation of the forum will investigate how to most efficiently use AI to our advantage without breeching ethical boundaries or allowing the technology to get out of control.
+The main conversation of the forum will center around how to most efficiently use AI to our advantage without breeching ethical boundaries or allowing the technology to get out of control.